JRMurr/JRMurr.github.io/src/content/blog/tix/making-a-type-checker-lsp-for-nix.md

 My main goal was to make the LSP experience of Nix more on par with other modern languages.
 A typechecker helps track what can be autocompleted and where things are defined, so that felt like the right foundation.

 Tix is not the only Nix lsp.
 [Nil](https://github.com/oxalica/nil) and [Nixd](https://github.com/nix-community/nixd) are both great Nix LSPs.
 My assumption was a good type checker could provide more features and hopefully still be performant.
-[TypeNix](https://github.com/ryanrasti/typenix) is a newer project with similar goals but a different approach — it translates Nix ASTs into TypeScript ASTs and reuses TypeScript's type checker.
+[TypeNix](https://github.com/ryanrasti/typenix) is a newer project with similar goals but a different approach, it translates Nix ASTs into TypeScript ASTs and reuses TypeScript's type checker.
 Honestly a really cool idea.
 Its LSP seems pretty good and seems to support overrides better than Tix currently does.
 With that said my gut assumption is Tix might be easier to tailor specifically for nix.

 Here is what Tix can do